nchavez1/classes/class-03/README.md

 In this example, `processQuakes` is a callback function.
 It gets called after the GeoJSON is loaded and parsed into the `quakes` argument.
-That's if everything worked, and the variable `err` is Null (so `(err)` evaluates to `false`).
+If everything worked okay, the variable `err` is Null (so `(err)` evaluates to `false`).
-Otherwise, "err" is an error, so `(err)` evaluate to true and the function returns early.
+Otherwise, "err" is an object that indicates the error, in which case `(err)` evaluates to true and the function returns early.

-You can get this code to work in an Observable notebook, but there are limitations.
+You can get this code to work in an Observable notebook, but it's not straightforward if you're using lots of cells.
-The slick way to load data with D3 is described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
+Instead, the slick (modern) way to load data with D3 is described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
-It's slick because the latest version of D3.js uses JavaScript's `Promise` and `fetch`.
+It's slick because the latest version of D3.js uses JavaScript's relatively new `Promise` and `fetch` capabilities.
 The JavaScript "Promise" API makes it easier to work with asynchronous values.
 "Promise"s represent values that are not yet known, but that will be known in the future.